MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 ### Enable

-To start using Color Picker, enable it in the PowerToys settings (Color Picker section).
+To start using Color Picker, enable it in the PowerToys Settings (Color Picker section).

 ### Activate